scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 ![](src/yuhang_lab3_17.png)

 ## example
-Finally, it is a complex example, find the content containing the word color in the comments of all `c` files of `grep`'s source code, and browse with color in `less`:
+Finally, it is a complex example, find the content containing the word color in the comments of all `c` files of `grep`'s source code, and browse in `less`:

 `find . -name "*.c" | xargs grep -zno --color=always '/\*[^*/]*color[^*/]*\*/' | less -R`